-As winter rages into February and in some areas, the snow continues to pile up, more than 2.2 million miles of pipeline in the United States is delivering natural gas to residential, commercial, and industrial customers.
+More than 2.2 million miles of pipeline in the United States delivers natural gas to residential, commercial, and industrial customers.
 For the 57% of homeowners using natural gas furnaces to heat their home this winter, it’s important to take the right precautions to keep your natural gas system and family safe.
 Below we take a look at how cold temperatures are causing stress to your heating systems and what you can do to prevent natural gas hazards this winter.

 Any type of fuel-burning appliance emits dangerous by-products like carbon monoxide (CO).
 A furnace with a faulty or leaking ventilation system can be dangerous to those living in the building.
 During the winter months, it is possible for your intake and exhaust pipes to be covered with snow or ice.
 In the case of a covered intake or exhaust pipe, the appliance may malfunction causing a dangerous build-up of carbon monoxide.